[The Reality Of] Pain From Braces

 During the initial days, a patient may experience some discomfort as their teeth start the process of realigning.
 The inside of a person’s mouth may hurt, lips could get cut, and teeth could feel uncomfortable.
 It’s a time when people adjust to the pressure from elastic ligatures and wires.
 An orthodontist will be able to make recommendations on what products should be used to deal with this situation.
 It could be a variety of things from applying wax to using over-the-counter pain medication and more.
 In a short period of time people adjust and often forget they are even wearing them.

-It’s important a person continue with their daily routine.
+Firstly, it’s important a person continue with their daily routine.
 This will keep their mind off the changes taking place in their mouth.
 It’s a way not to focus on any possible discomfort and the adjustment of having constant pressure in the mouth.

-Each patient will have an individualized response to any discomfort they experience.
+Firstly, each patient will have an individualized response to any discomfort they experience.
 Some people easily accept them and report little or no discomfort.
 Other people struggle with it and claim to have discomfort during most of the time they wear them.
 Research has shown there is a difference in handling discomfort between men and women, levels of life stress, emotional state as well as age and more.

 It is common for a person during the early stages to develop sores on the soft tissue areas of their mouth like the tongue, cheeks or lips.
 These will go away over time.
 The tissue will toughen and develop a callous.
 It may be recommended a person try using an oral rinse as well as a topical anesthetic during this time of adjustment.